Mobutu Sese Seko: One-man rule

 To gain the revenues of Congolese resources, Mobutu initially nationalized foreign-owned firms and forced European investors out of the country.
 But in many cases he handed the management of these firms to relatives and close associates, who quickly exercised their own corruption and stole the companies' assets.
 In 1973–1974, Mobutu launched his "Zairianization" campaign, nationalising foreign owned businesses that were handed over to Zairians.
 In October 1973, the Arab oil shock ended the "long summer" of prosperity in the West that had begun in 1945, and sent the world economy into its sharpest contraction since the Great Depression.
 One consequence of the oil shock and the resulting global recession was that the price of copper dropped by 50% over the course of 1974, which proved to be a disaster for Zaire as copper was its most important export.
-The American historian Thomas Odom wrote because of the collapse in copper prices Zaire went from "prosperity to bankruptcy almost overnight" in 1974.
+The American historian Thomas Odom wrote that because of the collapse in copper prices Zaire went from "prosperity to bankruptcy almost overnight" in 1974.
 The economic collapse forced Zaire to turn towards the International Monetary Fund (IMF) to help it manage its debts which could no longer be serviced.
 Seeking an alternative source of support as the auditors for the IMF discovered major corruption within the Zairian finances, Mobutu visited China in 1974 and returned wearing a Mao jacket and the new title of Citoyen Mobutu ("Citizen Mobutu").
 Influenced by the Cultural Revolution, Mobutu shifted to the left and announced his intention to "radicalize the Zairian revolution".
 The businesses that Mobutu had just handed over to Zairians were in turn nationalized and placed under state control.
 At the same time, Mobutu imposed a 50% salary cut to state employees, which led a failed coup attempt against him in June 1975.